Budapestby VisitCity Guides

 Expert guides offer tours in five languages, bringing Hungarian history to life

-Visually impaired visitors enjoy special accommodations including selected artifacts available for touching and a dedicated audio player for the archaeology exhibition.
-Group tours for visually impaired visitors are available at favorable rates – contact (+36-1) 327-7749 or email tarlatv@mnm.hu for arrangements.
+If you're visually impaired, they have special accommodations including some artifacts you can actually touch and a special audio player for the archaeology exhibition.
+They also do group tours for visually impaired visitors at good rates.
+Contact (+36-1) 327-7749 or email tarlatv@mnm.hu to set it up.

 Museum entrance hall with wheelchairs and accessible features near decorative stone alcove